dmitrypek/P3DFFT_Documentation/docs/source/p3dfft++_fortran_reference.rst

 Setup and Grid Layout
 =====================
-In Fortran the grid structure is hidden and is operated on by integer handles.
+In Fortran grid structures are hidden and is operated on by integer handles.

 p3dfft_setup
 ------------